 If a practitioner wishes to resign from MHN's practitioner network, he or she must submit a written notice.
-A practitioner who resigns as an MHN practitioner will retain TRICARE standard certification (non-contracted status) unless the practitioner specifies otherwise.

-Please note that if you must resign from the MHN network, it is your responsibility to work with MHN to provide continuity of care for any MHN member you are seeing.
-You must give MHN 90 days notice and be available to work with the member during that transition period.
+Please note that if you must resign from the MHN network, you must notify MHN within (90) days.
+It is your responsibility to work with MHN to provide continuity of care for any member you are seeing; and, you must be available to work with the member during that transition period.
 Facilitating an appropriate transition to another practitioner or service is good professional practice.
 We appreciate your cooperation.